signal-ai/signal-secret-service/README.md

 DB_PASSWORD="local_secret"
 ```

-`init.sh` will always call the override of any secret if original value is not "SECRET".
+`init.sh` will always call the override of any secret if original value is not `SECRET`.

 ## Terraform and EC2/ECS policy configuration